 The commitments formulated in the INDCs are also indicators whether the UNFCCC parties are able to realize the described goals of the Paris Agreement - limiting the global average temperature increase to well below 2°C and in the second half of the 21st century accomplishing net zero emissions (Gardiner et al. 2016, pp. 6-8).
 The INDCs are the primary tool for a country to communicate its contributions to a carbon-poor future internationally.
 Once a country ratifies and signs the Paris Agreement the INDC is converted to the Nationally Determined Contributions (NDC).
 In most cases the pledged INDCs are directly translated into the respective NDCs but sometimes adjustments have to be made.
 In May 2016, Papua New Guinea became the first country to submit their NDC to the UNFCCC and until today, 162 parties have followed the footsteps of Papua New Guinea.
 In October 2016, the threshold for countries to ratify the Paris Agreement was reached, so that it entered into force in November 2016.
-With Syria's ratification of the Paris Agreement in November 2017, the U.S. became the only country worldwide to reject it (World Resource Institute 2017; Northrop 2016).
+With Syria's ratification of the Paris Agreement in November 2017; Northrop 2016).